Justin Turner Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.22 team ERA ranks 15th across all league pitching staffs.
+- The Dodgers' 4.21 team ERA ranks 15th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 13th in baseball in home runs surrendered (144 total, 1.1 per game).
+- Dodgers pitchers combine to rank 12th in baseball in home runs given up (146 total, 1.1 per game).

-- The right-hander's last appearance came on Friday, Aug.
-18 against the Milwaukee Brewers, when he threw seven scoreless innings while giving up four hits.
+- The lefty's last time out was on Sunday against the Miami Marlins, when he went seven innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.